MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-experience.md

 ### Add a save and discard action

 In this task, you add actions to the content mode that enable users to save or discard the AI-generated proposal.
-In accordance with responsible AI, it's important to respect the user's choice.
+Don't save AI-generated proposals to the database until the user chooses to do so.
+In accordance with responsible AI, to respect the user's choice.

 ![Shows the prompt mode of the PromptDialog type page](media/promptdialog-content-mode-save.svg)

+There are two system actions that control the behavior: `systemaction(OK)` for saving and `systemaction(Cancel)` for discarding.
+These actions appear in the UI by default without you having to add them.
+In this case, `systemaction(OK)` has the caption **Keep it** and `systemaction(Cancel)` has the caption **Discard**.

-1. In the `actions` control, add a system action `OK` for saving proposals and `Cancel` for discarding proposals.
+1. This step is optional and only required if you want use captions other than **Keep it** and **Discard**.
+In the `actions` control, add a system action `OK` for saving proposals and `Cancel` for discarding proposals.

     ```al
     actions